 Active Duty Entered

-Eddie J. Cox Beasley died in Cincinnati, OH.
-She is buried beside her mother in the Butler County Memorial Park Cemetery in Trenton, OH.
+Eddie J. Cox Beasley died in Cincinnati, OH and is buried beside her mother in the Butler County Memorial Park Cemetery in Trenton, OH.

 Kentucky County & Region